-For a list of compatible connectors, see Linux* Base Driver for 10 Gigabit Intel® Ethernet Network Connection Overview.
+NOTE: For a list of compatible connectors, see the Supermicro Networking Cables and Transceivers Compatibility Matrix.
 Note that SFP transceivers encoded for non-Intel hosts may be incompatible with the Intel 82599EB host chipset found in SSB.

 Do not leave any unused SFP/SFP+ transceiver in the 10Gbit interface.
 It may cause network outage.

 Connect an Ethernet cable that you can use to remotely support the SSB hardware to the IPMI interface of SSB.
 For details, see the following documents:

 For syslog-ng Store Box (SSB) Appliance 3000 and 3500, see the Latest IPMI firmware for Syslog-ng Store Box 3000/3500 and One Identity Safeguard for Privileged Sessions 3000/3500 appliances.

 For syslog-ng Store Box (SSB) T1 and syslog-ng Store Box (SSB) T4, see the IPMI User's Guide.

 Connect the IPMI before plugging in the power cord.
 Failing to do so will result in IPMI failure.

 |Caution: SECURITY HAZARD!